 Alessandro’s LinkedIn profile: https://www.linkedin.com/in/alessandro-montalto-phd-12494747/

-Please contact Alessandro if you need some advice with respect to: (1) Life coaching, (2) Help with remote work, (3) Introducing more modern, human- and relation-oriented marketing practices in your team.
+Please contact Alessandro if you need some advice concerning (1) Life coaching, (2) Help with remote work, and (3) Introducing more modern, human- and relation-oriented marketing practices to your team.

 The episode was recorded on July 26th, 2020.
-This material represents the speaker’s personal views and not the views of their employer(s).
+This material represents the speaker’s personal views and not the opinions of their employer(s).

 Natalia 00:11 Hello, everyone.
 Welcome to the Sunday open webinar by welcome solutions.
 Today, we have Dr. Alessandro Montalto with us.
 Alessandro was studying computational neuroscience in his PhD, and he graduated from the University of Ghent.
 He also moved for a postdoc to Australia.
 But recently, he took a life decision to change his career path.
 He went in a direction that many PhDs dream of being one.
 He became a coach.
 And it’s really interesting because I see that there is a lot of demand both for coaching services and for a job of a coach.
 This is a dream job to many PhD graduates.
 It’s great that we have you today, Alessandro.

 Alessandro 01:19 I’m very happy to share it with you guys.
 And thanks a lot for having me here.
 I’m very happy to share my story.
 If I can help other people to clarify what you’re going through, or maybe clarify where they are headed, then I will be very happy to do that.
 It’s quite a long story.
 Let’s say that is the story of a guy who desperately wanted to belong to a research team that he could call family.
 That’s what I really dreamt of being part of a research team to find solutions end to end and come up with cutting-edge solutions.